 As Disney Parks worldwide continue to reopen their gates and Cast Members begin returning to work, one Cast Member from Walt Disney World has issued an open letter to all would-be Guests.

-The letter pleads with soon-to-be Guests to be kind to Cast Members; to have sympathy and understanding for the current health situation and the risks Disney Cast Members are taking to provide some semblance of the magic that was alive and well before the global pandemic.
-It also calls out Guests for their pre-pandemic behavior, as well as the opinions they have stated despite the fact that they are not in the same situation as some cast members are right now.
+The letter pleads with soon-to-be Guests to be kind to Cast Members, to have sympathy and understanding for the current health situation and the risks Disney Cast Members are taking to provide some semblance of the magic that was alive and well before the global pandemic.
+It also calls out Guests for their pre-pandemic behavior and the opinions they have stated, although they are not in the same situation as some Cast Members are right now.

 An Open Letter From A Disney Cast Member (Copy & Pasted):

 Greetings to you, the reader of this letter.
 I don’t know who you are, but I know you are either a Disney Cast Member or not, and this letter is addressed to those who are not.
 I am writing this letter to let non-CM’s, i.e. potential future guests, know about our concerns going forward as Disney World begins to re-open its doors.